qossmic/deptrac/README.md

 Deptrac allows you to group different classes into *layers*.
 Technically layers are nothing more than a collection of classes.

-Each layer has a unique name and a list of one or more collectors, which will look for classes that should be assigned to this layer
-(and yes, classes can be assigned to more than one layer).
+Each layer has a unique name and a list of one or more collectors, which will look for classes that should be assigned to this layer (and yes, classes can be assigned to more than one layer).

 (Hopefully) most software is written with some kind of layers in mind.
 For example a typical MVC application has at least controllers, models and views.

 Deptrac allows you to visualize and enforce rulesets, based on such layer information.

-So, you could define that every class that ends with `Controller` will be assigned to the *Controller*-layer, and every class, that has a `\Model\` in its namespace, will be added to the *Model*-layer.
+So you could define that every class that ends with `Controller` will be assigned to the *Controller* layer, and every class that has `\Model\` in its namespace will be added to the *Model* layer.

 Say you are adopting MVC, most of the time you do not want your models to access controllers, but it is allowed for controllers to access models.
 Deptrac allows you to enforce and visualize these dependencies/rules.